goosst/wesite/content/posts/postbox_v2.md

 {{< figure src="/goosst/pictures/mailboxdetection_bb.png" title="Wiring layout" width="1250">}}

 Notes:

-* the choice of pins has been chosen taking, the internal pullup and pulldown resistors into consideration.
+* The pins has been selected taking the internal pullup and pulldown resistors into consideration.
+Consider this when making modifications.
 * To avoid unnecessary power losses, the wemos is directly fed to its 3.3V pin and not through the regular 5V (see the schematic of the Wemos mini).
+The same applies for the arduino pro mini (Vcc instead of Vraw)

 # Prerequisites